dillonkearns/talks/types-without-borders/types-without-borders.md

 1. What can I guarantee? (not just "be pretty sure about")
 2. When I can I know it?

+# TODO slide name

-With JS, you don't know until you run a particular line, with every permutation.
+- With JS, you don't know until you run a particular line, with every permutation.

-With Elm, you can enforce contracts with the help of the compiler!
+- With Elm, you can enforce contracts with the help of the compiler!

-This is all great if your Elm code is the source of truth for the contract.
+- This is all great if your Elm code is the source of truth for the contract.
 But it doesn't help much if the source of truth is an external system!
 It requires trial-and-error to duplicate the contract accurately.
   Plus it could get out of sync at any time!

+# TODO

+TODO Graphic with timeline of when you can know things, from compile-time to run-time to run with the right values/environment/global variables.

 # Variable Contracts